A Space-Time Transformer for Precipitation Nowcasting: Experiments

 \subsection{W4CC 2025: cumulative rainfall estimation}

-Our work solves the ``Cumulative Rainfall'' task from W4CC 2025.
+We apply our model to the ``Cumulative Rainfall'' task from W4CC 2025.
 This year's task involved prediction of cumulative precipitation targets from 11-band satellite imagery spanning visible, infrared, and water vapor channels.
-Given 1 hour of HRIT satellite imagery, \(\mathbf{x} \in \mathbb{R}^{T \times C \times H \times W}\), where \(T \), \(C \), \( H \), and \( W \) represent the temporal, channel, height, and width dimensions of the input tensor, respectively, target labels \( y_{\text{reg}} \) are derived from a 4 hour sequence of OPERA high-resolution rain rate fields \(\mathbf{r} \in \mathbb{R}^{T' \times H' \times W'}\) proceeding the input, and sharing the same spatial center point.
-The organizers state this target can be derived by: ``[averaging] over a 32×32 pixel area...averaging the 16 slots and multiplying by 4 (or summing the 16 slots and diving [sic] by 4)'':
+Given 1 hour of HRIT satellite imagery, \(\mathbf{x}\), target labels \( y_{\text{reg}} \) are derived from a 4 hour sequence of OPERA high-resolution rain rate fields sharing the same spatial center point.
+The organizers state this target can be derived by: ``[averaging] over a 32×32 pixel area...averaging the 16 slots and multiplying by 4 (or summing the 16 slots and diving [sic] by 4)''.